 How do you determine when to use a push camera vs a robotic crawler?

-A push camera is used for pipe diameters between 2”-6” and robotic crawlers are used for larger pipes over 6”.
+A push camera is used for pipes measuring between 2”-6” in diameter, and robotic crawlers are used for larger pipes over 6” in diameter.

 Why do you need a pipe inspection?

 A video pipe inspection can give information that is not obtainable without a visual inspection.
 Video inspections can determine if and where there is root intrusion, pipe cracking, offset joint pipes and corrosion.

 A push camera can travel 150-175 feet down a utility line from a single access point, while the remotely controlled crawler camera can travel up to 1000 feet from an access point.